Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 eterDataPrototypes in the role firstDataPrototype and the other in the role secondDataPrototype.

-#@SECTION: 2.
-For each such pair, the values of their isService attributes are identical.
+ 2. For each such pair, the values of their isService attributes are identical.

 (cid:99)()